pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 {{% /notes %}}

 However, if you want your org to mirror an org on a third party identity service such as GitHub, GitLab, or Bitbucket, you can change the backing identity.
-Enterprises can also choose SAML as the backing identity provider for an org as you read in the previous section.
+Enterprises can also choose SAML as the backing identity provider for an org as discussed in [SAML Single Sign-on](#saml-single-sign-on-sso).
 Changing your org's backing identity essentially changes the membership requirements you place on your members.

 Before you change your org's backing identity, ensure that all of its current members can satisfy the membership